Orrslab/Functions/README.md

 ### Running instructions of the script: step-by-step

-1. Get the configuration file _‘config.R’_  from your supervisor.
+1. Get the configuration file _config.R_  from your supervisor.
 This file includes some necessary full paths, data retrieval settings, the ATLAS database credentials, and time format of the ATLAS data.

-2. If you are working remote or with a laptop which does not belong to TAU, connect to the VPN server of TAU
+2. If you are working remote or with a laptop which does not belong to TAU, connect to the VPN server of TAU.

 3. In the config file, set the following variables: